lignumsystem/lignum-core/README.md

 + Compile the project: Create binaries and libraries.
 + Install the project (optional): Copy binaries and libraries to install locations.

-CMake features hundreds of built-in functions and variables for customizing build systems.
+CMake offers hundreds of built-in variables and functions while supporting custom definitions for complete build system tailoring.
 It also integrates popular software packages, making it easy to incorporate external dependencies.
 See [tutorials](https://cmake.org/getting-started/) for CMake and CMakeLists.txt files.

 ### CMake example for lignum-core
 To build lignum-core using Unix Makefiles, follow these steps: